Bitterness About Being Socially Misunderstood

-Overall, I don't have a ton of suggestions and I think it's easier said than done.
-You can't just magically stop caring about legitimately negative things that happened to you in the past, or which bother you now.
+I don't think bitterness is something you can get over in an afternoon.
+You can't just magically stop caring about legitimately negative things that happened to you in the past.
 In a way it would be wrong to not care that you were once treated unfairly.
 But still, you've got to take the edge off your feelings, even if you never get rid of them entirely.
-Three things I can think of are:
+Some ideas:

 Expose yourself to the things you're bitter about

 This isn't the easiest advice to take, but you may gain some relief by exposing yourself to the things you feel bitter towards.
 Prejudice is partially based on ignorance, right?
-Try to learn more about the things you feel resentful towards, and try to give them a fair chance.
-An example I've used elsewhere on the site is someone who's resentful towards sports choosing to explore them more, and who comes to find they're not all bad and lets go of some of his past baggage.
+Try to learn more about the things you feel resentful about, and try to give them a fair chance.
+For example, if you're touchy about sports, choose to explore them more.
+You may find they're not all bad and release some of your baggage.
 Another example would be someone who dislikes a certain type of person, gains more familiarity with them, and can no longer view them in such a stark, negative way.

-Depending on how bad someone's past experiences were this one may not be for them.
+Depending on how bad your past experiences were this one may not be for you.
 Forgiveness isn't about excusing or condoning someone's actions, or deciding they didn't hurt you after all.
 It's more about making a decision to not let your feelings have such a grip on you anymore.

 Sort out your other problems and live a good life

-I already mentioned how the target of your bitterness can sometimes act as a scapegoat for other problems in your life.
-You're really unhappy about other things, but for some reason your mind wants to blame it all on the fact that the world doesn't respect people who are quiet and reserved or whatnot.
-Similarly, when you're in a bad mood for other reasons your mind naturally gravitates towards other negative thoughts.
+I already mentioned how the target of your bitterness can act as a scapegoat for other problems in your life.
+You're really unhappy because you've ended up in the wrong career, but your mind wants to blame it all on the fact that the world doesn't respect people who are quiet and reserved.
+Similarly, when you're in a sour mood your mind naturally gravitates towards other negative thoughts.
 It's funny, I find when we're fairly happy we may intellectually acknowledge that, say, our society is too materialistic, but it won't emotionally bother us.
 But as soon as we're in a crappy mood, suddenly we're grumpy about the same issue.
 I've found that the more you can sort out your issues and get your life to where you want it to be, the less old injustices get to you.
 You may still acknowledge certain things as problems, but they don't have the power to rankle you like they used to.